BearStudio/start-repo/README.md

 > [!NOTE]
 > **If you need to request access to your organization :**
 > - You can approve it in the OAuth policies page when logged in as an administrator of your organization.

+### GitLab
+- Go to your gitlab [applications](https://gitlab.com/-/user_settings/applications).
+Create a new OAuth app with `http://localhost:3000/api/auth/callback/gitlab` as the callback url as you are in development mode.
+- Check the `read_user` scope as it is needed for authentication.
+- Fill your `GITLAB_CLIENT_ID` and `GITLAB_CLIENT_SECRET` env variable with your application id and application secret.

 ## Development